This page contains affiliate links. Please read our disclosure for more info.

 13) Jojakko-ji Temple in Arashiyama

-We did discover a magnificent weeping cherry tree in Jojakko-ji Temple which isn’t very well known so we had the tree to ourselves.
+We did discover a magnificent weeping cherry tree in Jojakko-ji Temple which isn’t very popular at this time of year (it’s much busier in autumn), so we had the tree to ourselves.

 The hillside temple complex features many classic Japanese elements and is one of my favourites in Kyoto.